mitrefccace/fendesk/README.md

 ### SSL Configuration

 1. ACE software uses SSL which requires a valid key and certificate
-1. The location of the SSL key and certificate can be specified in the config.json by using the https:certificate and https:private_key parameters in the form of folder/file (e.g., ssl/mycert.pem and ssl/mykey.pem)
+1. The location of the SSL key and certificate can be specified in the config.json by using the https:certificate and https:private_key parameters in the form of folder/file (e.g., ssl/mycert.pem and ssl/mykey.pem).
+The provided .pem files in the ssl folder are for testing purposes only.
+Use your own certified .pem files in production.
 1. Additional information can be found in the ACE Direct Platform Release document

 ### App Configuration